What if I want to keep my faculty adviser who teaches in Global Affairs?

 What should I do in the summer before my Senior year?

 Global Affairs majors are encouraged to complete an internship in a field of global affairs in the summer between their junior and senior year.
 Jackson Institute Career Services assists Global Affairs majors in finding suitable internships and projects.
 The Jackson Institute also has some funding available for these internships and/or projects.

 Do courses I completed prior to being admitted to the major count as track electives?

-Does being a Global Affairs major guarantee me a spot in any/all courses taught by Jackson Institute Senior Fellows?
+Does being a Global Affairs major guarantee me a spot in any/all courses taught by Jackson Senior Fellows?

-Not necessarily, but Global Affairs majors and Jackson Institute M.A. students do have some priority in any course that is primarily a Jackson course.
+Not necessarily, but Global Affairs majors and Jackson School M.P.P. students do have some priority in any course that is primarily a Jackson course.
 Although majors may not be able to take all classes taught by Senior Fellows, this policy means they should be able to take at least one and likely more while at Yale.

 Can classes taken toward another major count towards Global Affairs?